<- readRDS("data/tucker2019/mald_1_1.rds")

 The mean and median RTs for nonce words (IsWord = FALSE

 ) are about 100 ms higher than the mean and median of real words.
-We could stop here and call it a day, but we would make the mistake of not considering uncertainty and variability: this is just one (admittedly large) sample of all the RT values that could be produced by the entire English speaking population.
+We could stop here and call it a day, but we would make the mistake of not considering uncertainty and variability: this is just one (admittedly large) sample of all the RT values that could be produced by the entire English-speaking population.
 So we should apply inference from the sample to the population to obtain an estimate of the difference in RTs that accounts for that uncertainty and variability.
-The inference method we are learning is using regression modelling.
+We can use regression models to do that.
 The next sections will teach you how to model the RTs with regression models in brms.

 27.2 Treatment contrasts